-Not only does macOS let you set any picture in your Photos library as a desktop wallpaper, you also can use your Moments, Collections, Years, Places, Faces, Albums and Shared iCloud Albums as your desktop wallpaper, as we recently explained.
+Not only does macOS let you set any picture in your Photos library as a desktop wallpaper, you also can use your Moments, Collections, Years, Places, Albums and Shared iCloud Albums as your desktop wallpaper, as we recently explained.

 Wouldn’t it be nice if you could select a set of photos to use as your screen saver, too?
 In this tutorial, you’re going to learn how to set the Photos library as a screen saver on your Mac with just a few clicks.